 Address: Weckmarkt 17, 60311 Frankfurt am Main, Germany

-During the year 2000, a group is known as Caricatura of the Historical Museum, Frankfurt, started setting up and organizing a comic art museum in Frankfurt.
-On the 1st of October 2008, the Caricatura Museum officially opened to the public in the Leinwandhaus [de] in Altstadt.
+On 1st October 2008, the Caricatura Museum officially opened to the public in the Leinwandhaus in Altstadt.

 The Caricatura Museum’s permanent exhibition features artworks by F. K. Waechter, Hans Traxler, F. W. Bernstein, Robert Gernhardt, and Chlodwig Poth.
 It also shows films and literary works.
 The main trademark associated with the Caricatura Museum is a sculpture made of bronze that stands right at the front of the building.

-This bronze sculpture is known as the ‘Each sculpture’ and was made by Hans Traxler.
-It carries all the names of the Neue Frankfurter Schule’s most prominent representatives.
+This bronze sculpture is known as the ‘Each Sculpture’ and was made by Hans Traxler.
+It carries all the names of the Neue Frankfurter Schule’s most prominent artists.

 See Related: Things to Do in Berlin